All Episodes

 None of this crazy stuff.

-It was just entertainment, you know uh you know you want to know what's amazing and this is kind of a a how dramatically things have shifted.
+You know, you want to know what's amazing, and this is kind of how dramatically things have shifted.

-But like when I did the town hall in Harrisburg last week it was the number one show in all of television.
+But like, when I did the town hall in Harrisburg last week, it was the number one show in all of television.

-I mean ratings go down too occasionally.
+I mean, ratings go down too.

-You have slow news periods, but for the most part, you know, we've done so well over the years, thanks to all of you and this very loyal audience of ours.
+Occasionally, you have slow news periods, but for the most part, you know, we've done so well over the years, thanks to all of you and this very loyal audience of ours.

 And so I can just tell you that late night TV has destroyed itself.